-- infrastructure connectivity between established and emerging areas of the Borough via healthy, sustainable transport choices. - 7.8 The strategic public healthcare assets in the borough are Clatterbridge Hospital in Bebington as well as Arrowe Park Hospital and Wirral Women and Children's Hospital, which share a site at Upton, west of Birkenhead.
+- 7.5 Health is a cross-cutting topic and there are natural synergies with other SEA themes including climate change mitigation, population and communities and transport.
+This is particularly the case in relation to green infrastructure, which is a key aspect of all these themes thanks to its multi-functionality. - 7.6 There is an existing network of green infrastructure in the Borough, including long distance walking and cycling routes, including the Wirral Way, as well as urban parks, rural parks and gardens and sports pitches.
+The Wirral Waters development provides a strategic opportunity to deliver substantial new green infrastructure connectivity between established and emerging areas of the Borough via healthy, sustainable transport choices. - 7.7 The strategic public healthcare assets in the borough are Clatterbridge Hospital in Bebington as well as Arrowe Park Hospital and Wirral Women and Children's Hospital, which share a site at Upton, west of Birkenhead.
 A key dimension of the health SEA theme is accessibility, and it is therefore significant that both hospital campuses are located west of the M53 which partially severs them from the main built up area of the Borough.
-This could potentially make it difficult for some users to access the hospitals without a car buses serve both sites though neither site is reasonable walking distance from a train station. - 7.9 Key messages from the 2017 Wirral Residents Survey include: - Birkenhead residents report poorer health and wellbeing outcomes than the rest of the Borough; - Health and wellbeing outcomes are of particular concern to social tenants, who are least likely to report positive health outcomes and outlook; - Wirral residents are generally resilient in terms of recovering from events of poor health or hardship; - There are positive patterns of behavioural change in relation to smoking.
+This could potentially make it difficult for some users to access the hospitals without a car buses serve both sites though neither site is reasonable walking distance from a train station.